US Open 2023 order of play: Today’s matches, full schedule and how to watch on TV

 Who are the defending champions?

 Last year, Carlos Alcaraz claimed a maiden major title as he defeated Casper Ruud 6-4, 2-6, 7-6, 6-3.
-Alcaraz is still in this year’s competition and is on course for a potential final.
+This year, the Spaniard was knocked out in the semi-finals by Daniil Medvedev.

 Iga Swiatek won her third major as she beat Ons Jabeur 6-2, 7-6.
 Swiatek was knocked out this year by Jelena Ostapenko, who said afterward that she had found Swiatek’s Achilles’ heel.